decretist/Dissertation/Chapter3/chapter3a.md

-I eventually decided that it would be better to start with the *Decretum* than with Gratian since we know much more about the *Decretum* than we do about Gratian, and most of what we do know about Gratian, we know through the *Decretum* (quote John Wei).
-The chapter that followed from the decision to start with the *Decretum* is the one we read and discussed with the HIGR 295 participants in November 2017.
+I eventually decided that it would be better to start with the *Decretum* than with Gratian since we know much more about the *Decretum* than we do about Gratian, and most of what we do know about Gratian, we know through the *Decretum*[^1] The chapter that followed from the decision to start with the *Decretum* is the one we read and discussed with the HIGR 295 participants in November 2017.

 The purpose of the Gratian chapter in the original dissertation outline was limited and clearly defined: to show that there was no